 Credit: Our Place

 Madagascar has phenomenal biodiversity – its flora and fauna have evolved in isolation since its separation from other land masses over 60 million years ago.
 This means that 97% of the species found in Madagascar’s rainforests are found nowhere else!
-The conservation of the rainforests is critically important for the survival of these unique species
+The conservation of the rainforests is critically important for the survival of these unique species.

-Where to stay:
+Where to stay in Madagascar

 Constance Tsarabanjina Madagascar – an all-inclusive barefoot island paradise where castaway meets luxury.
 From here you can discover all the natural wonders of this incredible corner of the world.